 We all have that one bag that we admire in our closet.
 After all, it is painstakingly produced, crafted to perfection with legacy and heritage in mind, and designed fabulously to suit your every need.
-But how often do you care for your favourite leather bag?
+But how often do you care about your favorite leather bag?

 The Hidesign Icons Collection